Leonmail2/Text-Fighters/workplan.md

 3. Write functions that will, in the format of the template ask questions to the users and stores the answers in a struct.
 DONE
 4. Bundle initalization functions into a single function.
 DONE
 5. Develop combat system and write helper functions.
 DONE
 6. Implement turn function that uses combat system helpers.
-TODO
+DONE
 7. Finalize helper functions for main file.
 TODO
 8. Use all functions to implement the main file.
 TODO
 9. Merge dev with master.
 TODO